Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Large deviations upper bound

 \begin{enumerate} \item \textbf{$\boldsymbol{2}$-core.} The \emph{$2$-core} of $G$, written $C_2(G)$, is the unique maximal \emph{induced} subgraph whose minimum degree among all vertices (denoted $\delta$) is at least~$2$:

 It can be found by repeatedly deleting every vertex whose \emph{current} degree is $<2$ (that is, $0$ or $1$) together with all incident edges, until no such vertex remains.
-The resulting subgraph is connected.
+The resulting subgraph is either empty or connected.

 \item \textbf{Pendant trees.} The complement $G\setminus C_2(G)$ is a forest made of disjoint trees attached to $C_2(G)$.
 These components are called \emph{pendant trees}.
 Thus